ivan-guerra/programmador.com/content/posts/real-time-linux-app-development.md

 ## Clocks and Cyclic Tasks

-When it comes to clocks in an RT app, you want to stick with the POSIX functions that allow clock specification (i.e., the `clock_*` family of functions).
-There are a number of clock types that are supported:
+When it comes to clocks in an RT app, you want to stick with the POSIX functions for clock specification (that is, the `clock_*` family of functions).
+There are a number of clock types:

-* `CLOCK_REALTIME`: System-wide realtime clock.
+* `CLOCK_REALTIME`: System-wide real-time clock.
-* `CLOCK_MONOTONIC`: Clock that cannot be set and represents monotonic time since some unspecified starting point.
+* `CLOCK_MONOTONIC`: Clock representing monotonic time since some unspecified starting point.
 * `CLOCK_PROCESS_CPUTIME_ID`: High-resolution per-process timer from the CPU.
 * `CLOCK_THREAD_CPUTIME_ID`: Thread-specific CPU-time clock.